 Your Support plan includes Guide Lite, which gives you a branded customer-facing support site, called Help Center.
 Help Center is where you can publish knowledge base content, and it's also a place your customers can make support requests.

-If you upgrade to Guide Professional, you'll have access to more advanced features, including theme customization and a community.
+If you upgrade to Guide Professional, you'll have access to more advanced features, including theme customization.

 The Submit a Request form is automatically added to your Help Center.
 No set up required.